codership/documentation/galeracluster/source/glossary.rst

    Non-Blocking Operation

-      The non-blocking operation schema upgrade is a :abbr:`DDL (Data Definition Language)` processing method, where the clusters replicates a limited subset of DDL statements without blocking reads on the nodes during the process.
+      The non-blocking operation schema upgrade is a :abbr:`DDL (Data Definition Language)` processing method, where the cluster replicates a limited subset of DDL statements without blocking reads or writes on the nodes during the process.

-      When the DDL statement starts, the relevant table is altered to apply metadata locks.
-It replicates the DDL statement to all nodes in the cluster.
+      When the DDL statement starts, the relevant table is locked using metadata locks.
+The DDL statement is then replicated to all nodes in the cluster.
 The node apply the changes, then simultaneously release the locks.

       DDL statements that support Non-Blocking Operation: